mkbodanu4/aprs-stations-status-monitor-frontend/README.md

 Feel free to use this application standalone or with [WordPress Plugin](https://github.com/mkbodanu4/aprs-stations-status-plugin).

-Demo: installed at authors portal [MicroApp](https://apps.manko.pro/aprs-stations-status-monitor-frontend/)
+Demo: installed at author's portal [MicroApp](https://apps.manko.pro/aprs-stations-status-monitor-frontend/)

 ## Requirements